 It is great as a make-ahead breakfast for busy mornings, too.
 Either eat a slice cold or heat it up in the microwave.
 I like to drizzle coconut yogurt, soy milk, or agave nectar on top.
 Yum!

-If you like meal-prep friendly breakfast, be sure to check out my Oat Milk Chia Pudding, Blue Spirulina Chia Pudding, Healthy Blueberry Muffins, or Zucchini Banana Bread!
+If you like meal-prep friendly breakfast ideas, be sure to check out my Oat Milk Chia Pudding, Blue Spirulina Chia Pudding, Healthy Blueberry Muffins, or Zucchini Banana Bread!

 - Healthy